 The rest of this is written in the third person, because that makes it sound like I have a staff.

 Shelley Singer is the author of 13 published novels.
-BLACKJACK's the most recent, from Five Star Press, written as Lee Singer and starring Rica Marin, spy, torch singer, and mercenary in the dangerous Balkanized world of 2066.
+Torch Song is the most recent, originally the hardcover Blackjack from Five Star Press, starring Rica Marin, spy, torch singer, and mercenary in the dangerous Balkanized world of 2066.

-Shelley or Lee or whatever you want to call her has taught fiction writing and has worked one on one with writers as a manuscript consultant on nonfiction, literary novels and in every genre from memoir to mystery to science fiction to horror.
+Shelley has taught fiction writing and has worked one on one with writers as a manuscript consultant on nonfiction, literary novels and in every genre from memoir to mystery to science fiction to horror.
 Several clients and students have gone on to become published authors.
 She has been cited in the acknowledgments or dedications of several published books, including a number of award-winners.
 Recently, a student called her "insanely meticulous"--and meant it as a compliment.
 We think.

 Singer grew up in Minneapolis, Minnesota, and began her working life as a reporter with UPI in Chicago.
 During a checkered and mercifully brief journalism career, she met many famous people, at least two of whom were murdered, and many not-so-famous who are still alive.